-IstanbulArrive in Istanbul and transfer to the Pera Palace Hotel.
-Enjoy an afternoon at your leisure before attending a welcome dinner and briefing.
+IstanbulArrive in Istanbul and transfer to your hotel.
+Enjoy an afternoon at leisure before attending a welcome dinner and briefing.

 Istanbul / Embark the Island Sky

-After breakfast, explore the opulent Topkapi Palace, which served as the chief residence of Ottoman sultans for nearly 400 years.
-After lunch, set out to explore the heart of Istanbul's historic Sultanahmet District.
+After breakfast set out to explore the heart of Istanbul’s historic Sultanahmet District, a UNESCO World Heritage Site.
 Visit the 17th-century Blue Mosque and continue to the beautiful Hagia Sophia.
 Alternatively, visit the Byzantine Church of the Holy Savior of Chora, the beautiful Rustem Pasha Mosque, and the colorful Spice Bazaar.
+After lunch explore opulent Topkapi Palace, which served as the chief residence of Ottoman sultans for nearly 400 years.

-In the late afternoon, board the Island Sky and cruise toward the Black Sea up the scenic Bosporus, a straight which runs through the center of Istanbul and forms part of the boundary between Europe and Asia.
+In the late afternoon board the Island Sky and cruise toward the Black Sea up the scenic Bosporus, a strait which runs through the center of Istanbul and forms part of the boundary between Europe and Asia.

 Sochi, RussiaThis Russian mineral-spring resort community with a subtropical climate is sometimes called the Russian Riviera.
 This morning explore the town with a special visit to Stalin's dacha.
 Well-hidden among trees on the outskirts of town, this house was a favorite summer retreat for the infamous leader.

 At SeaAttend lectures today and enjoy the passing scenery during a relaxing day at sea.